Masmblr/map-habitat_src/README.md

 ## Overview: A Corona-Quarantine-inspired [Tremulous](https://de.wikipedia.org/wiki/Tremulous) Level

 Habitat is a game level by Matthias "Masmblr" Peters for the open source game [_Tremulous_](https://tremulous.net/).
-This map utilizes the `Super Mario 64 Reloaded` texture pack by GhostlyDark.
-The `Yoshi model` is created by Alec Pike.

 Map Description:
 > Habitat is an extraordinary map that was conceived during the challenging period of the COVID-19 pandemic when I found myself in quarantine at home.
 Taking inspiration from the renowned "Hadley's Hope" colony in the movie "Aliens," this level provides players with an engaging gaming experience accompanied by a captivating storyline.